RAHenriksen/NGSNGS/README.md

 Format specific:
 -q1  | --quality1:		 Read Quality profile for single-end reads (SE) or first read pair (PE) for fastq or sequence alignment map formats.
 -q2  | --quality2:		 Read Quality profile for for second read pair (PE) for fastq or sequence alignment map formats.
 -qs  | --qualityscore:	 	Fixed quality score, for both read pairs in fastq or sequence alignment map formats.
 It overwrites the quality profiles.

 ----- Optional -----

+Simulation mode:
+-sim | --simulation:
+	<circ||circular>		Circular simulations - Creating breakpoint reads crossing end coordinate of the reference genome for bacterial or mitochondrial simulation.

 Reference Variations:

 -mr | --mutationrate:			Adding stochastic variations to the reference genome (-i) from a fixed mutation rate, conflicts with number of variations (-v), default = 0.0
 -g | --generations:			Adding stochastic variations to the reference genome (-i) according to the fixed mutation rate (-mr) across numerous generations, default = 1
 -v | --variations:			Adding a fixed number of stochastic variations to the reference genome (-i), conflicts with mutation rate (-mr), default = 0

 Genetic Variations:

 -bcf | -vcf: 			 Variant Calling Format (.vcf) or binary format (.bcf) -id  | --indiv: 		 Integer value (0 - index) for the number of a specific individual defined in bcf header from -vcf/-bcf input file, default = -1 (no individual selected).
 	 e.g -id 0	 	First individual in the provided vcf file.
 -DumpVCF:			 The prefix of an internally generated fasta file, containing the sequences representing the haplotypes with the variations from the provided
 				 vcf file, for diploid individuals the fasta file contains two copies of the reference genome with the each allelic genotype.